pawankulkarni13/JavaBasics/readme/Variables.md

 Mutability Difference: String is immutable, if you try to alter their values, another object gets created, whereas StringBuffer and StringBuilder are mutable so they can change their values.
 Thread-Safety Difference: The difference between StringBuffer and StringBuilder is that StringBuffer is thread-safe.
 So when the application needs to be run only in a single thread then it is better to use StringBuilder.
 StringBuilder is more efficient than StringBuffer.

+#### Lambda Expressions Access to other variables
+Access to external scope variables from a lambda expression is very similar to access from anonymous objects.

+immutable ( effectively final - not necessarily marked as final) local variables;
+class fields
+static variables.
+The default methods of the implemented functional interface are not allowed to be accessed inside the lambda expression.